MaxFukui/multi-timer-app/README.md

 ## Checklist

-[x]- fix: after delete a timer, resuming it won't trigger the next timer
+[x] - fix: after delete a timer, resuming it won't trigger the next timer
     - Problem: It's not changing the child components after taking the timer from array.
-[]- feature: add timer's name into the local storage too [x]- feature: add electron package
+[X] - feature: add timer's name into the local storage too [x] - feature: add electron package

+### UI Development
+[] - Create the structure able to be customized
+[] - Create UI for TimerGroup
+[] - Create UI for Timer
+[] - Create UI for Timer Setter
-[]- feature: focus on the actual timer
+[] - feature: focus on the actual timer

 <!--